Introduction

 The report then breaks down further into percentage failures by MOT category.
 Namely:

-- body, chassis, structure
+- Body, chassis, structure

-- brakes
+- Brakes

-- buses and coaches supplementary tests
+- Buses and coaches supplementary tests

-- identification of the vehicle
+- Identification of the vehicle

-- lamps, reflectors and electrical equipment
+- Lamps, reflectors and electrical equipment

-- noise, emissions and leaks
+- Noise, emissions and leaks

-- road wheels
+- Road wheels

-- seat belt installation check
+- Seat belt installation check

-- seat belts and supplementary restraint systems
+- Seat belts and supplementary restraint systems

-- speedometer and speed limiter
+- Speedometer and speed limiter

-- steering
+- Steering

-- suspension
+- Suspension

-- tyres
+- Tyres

-- visibility.
+- Visibility.

-How often is are TQI reports published?
+How often are TQI reports published?

-The report is published monthly for the individual tester to access and see how they stack up against all the other testers in an area, such as the average time to complete a test and failure rates in each category (i.e. brakes, visibility, steering etc.).
+The report is published monthly for the individual MOT tester to access and see how they stack up against all the other testers in an area, such as the average time to complete a test and failure rates in each category (i.e. brakes, visibility, steering etc.).

 What should you be looking for when analysing your TQI Report?